gargpriyank/IBM-Edge-Workshop/README.md

 ```
 export IEAM_PACKAGE_FILE_NAME=<downloaded_file_name>
-export FIRST_ORG_ID=<your_first_org_id>
+export FIRST_ORG_ID=sandbox-edge-workshop-ieam-cluster   Feel free to choose any organization id.
 ./script/install_hzn_cli.sh
 ```

 6. The environment variables in below will set the IEAM hub cluster URL, User Name and Password.
-You can log into IEAM hub using these credentials.
+You can log in to IEAM hub using these credentials.

 ```
 export CLUSTER_URL=https://$(oc get cm management-ingress-ibmcloud-cluster-info -o jsonpath='{.data.cluster_ca_domain}')